LibrariesHacked/librarieshacked.github.io/_posts/2020-02-05-lsoas_and_postcodes.md

 One responsibility that library services have is to provide library services for everyone.
 Membership counts will always only be a fraction of the population of an authority and it's not possible to ensure everyone is a member.
 But are there areas of the population where the library service simply isn't appealing?

-An obvious way of monitoring some aspects of members is recording demographics such as age and religion, and disabilities.
+An obvious way of monitoring membership beyond just overall counts is recording demographics such as age and religion.
+But aside from age, which it is often compulsory to provide, at least for children

 #### Lower super output areas (LSOAs)